-Continuing on our path towards a more inclusive School of Dentistry, we wanted to take a moment and reflect upon PRIDE Month and the recognition of our LGBTQ+ community members—patients, students, staff, and faculty.
+Continuing on our path toward a more inclusive VCU School of Dentistry, we wanted to take a moment and reflect upon PRIDE month and recognize our LGBTQ+ community members – patients, students, staff and faculty.

-Not sure of next steps?
-Check out these resources – Here are a few resources we should all be familiar with to better care for our patients and to understand the lived experience of our LGBT+ friends and colleagues.
+Here are some additional resources we should all be familiar with to better care for our patients and to understand the lived experience of our LGBTQ+ friends and colleagues:

 - Ten Things Dental Students Can Do To Support LGBT+ Patients